AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/rules-engine/index.md

+---
+title: Mobile Core Rules Engine
+description: An overview for the Mobile Core Rules Engine.
+---

 # Rules Engine

 The Rules Engine is provided by the Adobe Experience Platform Mobile SDKs as part of the [Mobile Core](../index.md) extension.